vijay-sire-krishna-abba/Classes-Helm-for-Beginners/structured-notes-Helm for Beginners/08-class-customizing-chart-parameters.md

 * **Option 2 (`custom-values.yaml`)** → Best for multiple overrides.
 * **Option 3 (edit local chart)** → Full control over the chart itself.

----

-Would you like me to also **add diagrams** (like ASCII or Mermaid charts) explaining the flow:
-`helm install → values.yaml → templates → deployment` so the notes become even more visual, like a cheat sheet?